deepbeepmeep/Cosmos1GP/README.md

 python3 gradio_server_v2w.py
 ```

-You will have the possibility to configure a RAM / VRAM profile (see section below) by expanding the section *Video Engine Configuration* in the Web Interface.\
+You will have the possibility to choose the model you need and configure a RAM / VRAM profile (see section below) by expanding the section *Video Engine Configuration* in the Web Interface.\

 If by mistake you have chosen a configuration not supported by your system, you can force a profile while loading the app with the safe profile 5:
 ```bash